radiosunpy/RadioSunPy/README.md

 ## Usage

 For more detailed information about the package and its functionalities, please refer to the [official documentation](https://radiosunpy.github.io/RadioSunPy/).
 The best place to start is the in [example gallery](https://github.com/radiosunpy/RadioSunPy/tree/main/notebooks)
-also includes a collection of shorter and more specific examples of using sunpy.
+also includes a collection of shorter and more specific examples of using radiosunpy, or you can look at example usages in [colab notebook](https://colab.research.google.com/drive/1JCaW_Kj-1Al-sDoNhJRawlSit5gietKm?usp=sharing) if you want to try it yourself.

 ## Contributing